etlbox/etlbox.website/doks_v1.8/content/product/getting-started/going-further/index.md

 Read more in this article that shows how to use ETLBox to load data into a star schema or DWH: "[Building a Data Warehouse with ETLBox: A .NET Developer's Guide](/blog/building-dwh/)".

-If you are moving off SSIS specifically, this walkthrough maps a typical Control Flow and Data Flow to C#, including a range lookup the SSIS Lookup transform cannot express: "[Leaving SSIS Without Losing Speed: A Code-First Path in C#](/blog/leaving-ssis/)".
+If you are moving off SSIS specifically, start with the [SSIS landing page](/ssis/) — why the designer ages badly, why Azure Data Factory is not a drop-in home, and the toolbox mapping to C#.
+The full Control Flow / Data Flow walkthrough, including a range lookup the SSIS Lookup transform cannot express, is "[Replacing SSIS with a C# data flow](/blog/leaving-ssis/)".

+### Dapper and bulk writes

+If you already query with Dapper and the next step is writing thousands of rows, you do not need a data-flow network.
+[ETLBox.DbExtensions](/dapper/) adds `BulkInsert`, `BulkUpdate`, `BulkDelete`, and `BulkMerge` to the same `IDbConnection`.

+### Need us to build it?

+The people who write ETLBox also take projects — training, a hard flow, or the whole integration, including AI in the pipeline where a mapping table runs out.
+[Consulting from ETLBoxperts](/consulting/).

 ## Learn More